 What Should You Consider When Planning a Choir Tour?
 Everything!

-When the Mormon Tabernacle Choir and Orchestra at Temple Square go on tour, it is a logistical feat unlike any other, transporting hundreds of people, thousands of pieces of luggage, a clothing store-equivalent of concert attire, dozens of musical instruments—including a touring organ—and staging equipment to venues far from home.
+When The Tabernacle Choir and Orchestra at Temple Square go on tour, it is a logistical feat unlike any other, transporting hundreds of people, thousands of pieces of luggage, a clothing store-equivalent of concert attire, dozens of musical instruments—including a touring organ—and staging equipment to venues far from home.
 The operation is as well-orchestrated and rehearsed as the musicians themselves.

 The logistical wizard is the Choir’s administrative manager of 18 years, Barry Anderson, who always is one step ahead of the action.
 He is usually thinking years in advance.
 When one tour ends, he is out finalizing details for the next time the Choir hits the road, which is usually every two years.
 There are, of course, smaller, less extensive concerts and travel sandwiched in between the major tours.
 During three months in 2018, Anderson spent 47 days on the road refining and perfecting not only their 2018 tour itinerary but also plans for a future tour.

 In all, he creates detailed itineraries for dozens of distinct groups, including performers, staff, bus drivers, caterers, security personnel, and even a medical team, so they each know, day by day, minute by minute, exactly what their responsibilities are during the tour, whether it’s juggling hundreds of pieces of luggage or having food ready for a small army in a very short window of time to stay on schedule.
 He has also perfected his communication skills so that everyone knows exactly where they need to be and exactly when.